 The concept of mental state transformer favours this subspace-nesting view on the specification of an agent system by nesting queries of transition rules, finally resulting in a mental state update.
 In the previous sections, we tried to demonstrate how this view can be used to conceptually decompose an agent program into functionally encapsulated subunits.
+We stress, that this work should be perceived more as a basis for further development of strong abstractions for agent oriented programming, rather then an ultimate solution of this problem.

-Most probably, 3APL [10, 8] is the most advanced rule based language w.r.t. agent program modularity.
-Recent works by Dastani et. al. [7] and by van Riemsdijk et. al. [18] introduce a semantically oriented modularity to 3APL.
-In [7] the authors formalize a notion of role, grouping together beliefs, goals, plans and reasoning rules of a BDI agent.
+Most probably, 3APL [6,4] is the rule based language which received the most attention w.r.t. agent program modularity.
+Recent works by Dastani et. al. [3] and by van Riemsdijk et. al. [14] introduce a semantically oriented modularity to 3APL.
+In [3] the authors formalize a notion of role, grouping together beliefs, goals, plans and reasoning rules of a BDI agent.
 A role can be enacted, or deacted at run-time.
 The whole process is handled by 3APL's deliberation cycle.

-In [18], the authors introduce a concept of goal oriented modularity for 3APL.
+In [14], the authors introduce a concept of goal oriented modularity for 3APL.
 It is based on decomposition of a set of practical reasoning rules of a BDI agent into modules, according to goals they help to achieve.
 A module can be called within a rule to achieve a subgoal in the context of a plan.
 When the subgoal is achieved, the control returns back to the context from which the module was called.
 This resembles a stack of routine calls in procedural languages.
 Implementation of both of these 3APL extensions requires modification of 3APL's semantics and the language interpreter.